List of Playboy Playmates of 2015: April

 Alexandra Tyler Abercrombie is a model and the Playboy Playmate of the Month for April 2015.

 Encouraged by her mother, Tyler attended an open casting call in Los Angeles while still in high school.
 After signing with a modeling agency, Tyler wished to pursue modeling full-time.
 She then accelerated her studies and finished high school a year early.
 After moving to Los Angeles, she landed campaigns with L'Oréal and Volcom.
 While in high school, Tyler was a cheerleader and aspired to one day become a special-ed teacher.

 May

 Brittany Rene Brousseau is a model and actress.
 She was the Playboy Playmate of the Month for May 2015.
 She appeared in the film Joe Dirt 2: Beautiful Loser in 2015.

 June

 Kaylia Cassandra is a model and the Playmate of the Month for June 2015.
 Cassandra was a successful fitness model prior to deciding to test for Playboy at Studio West in California.
 She currently lives in Etters, Pennsylvania where she is attending college.

 July

 Kayla Rae Reid (born July 5, 1991) is a model and the Playboy Playmate of the Month for July 2015.
-She has been married to Olympic Swimmer Ryan Lochte since 2018, and they have three children together.
-In March 2025, Kayla filed for divorce from Lochte.
+She was married to Olympic Swimmer Ryan Lochte from 2018-2025. and they have three children together.